Apple limited the IDFA: a change that will push the app advertising sector forward

 Advertisers: How to optimize media/advertising campaigns investments if the iOS data is largely missing?

 Media sources: Facebook, Google and the like will collect much less information that is necessary for their algorithms to work.
 But they will also and mostly face timid advertisers who will be hesitant to take decisions.
-In fact, they will no longer know if it is relevant to invest on such or such platform since they will no longer have access to the data generated from their campaigns.
+In fact, they will no longer know if investing on such a platform is relevant since they will no longer have access to the data generated from their campaigns.

 Of course, there is still Android, but iOS represents a huge part of advertisers’ investments.
 And iPhone users are highly wanted because of their strong propensity to engage/pay for apps.